codingMustache/Hack-News-Stories/README.md

 # To install

-run
-`npm install -g hn-cli-reader` now you can use
+run `npm install -g hn-cli-reader` now you can use `hn-cli-reader` to paginate the hacker news feed.
-`hn-cli-reader`
-to make this easier to run you can set an alias to this command